namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/22/23
+- Came up with a list of solutions in desired order: [document](https://www.notion.so/namito/How-to-implement-a-secure-rich-text-editor-ff5dcc26f1f64ac682fb41aef575677a)

 ### 11/21/23
-- Going back to 2129 - will have to do some research into security vulnerabilities with using Markdown and HTML
+- Started back on 2129 and reading more documentation for ProseMirror and security concerns

 ### 11/20/23
 - Worked on bugs in the morning